 Selecting the Perspective

-Enterprise Architect partitions the tools extensive features into perspectives this ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
-To work with the Software & Systems Process Engineering Meta-Model you first need to select the following perspective:
+Enterprise Architect partitions the tool's extensive features into Perspectives, which ensures that you can focus on a specific task and work with the tools you need without the distraction of other features.
+To work with the Software & Systems Process Engineering Meta-Model you first need to select the Perspective:

-Setting the perspective ensures that the SPEM diagrams and their tool boxes and other features of the perspective will be available by default.
+Setting the Perspective ensures that the SPEM diagrams, their tool boxes and other features of the Perspective will be available by default.

 An example diagram provides a visual introduction to the topic and allows you to see some of the important elements and connectors that are created in specifying or describing a Software or System Engineering method or process including: Process Activities, Milestones, Team Profiles, Work Product Definitions, Steps, Tool and Task Definitions Guidance Metrics and more.